 SVG_TRANSFORM_UNKNOWN The unit type is not one of predefined types.
-It is invalid to attempt to define a new value of this type or to attempt to switch an existing value to this type.
+It is invalid to attempt to define a new value of this type or to attempt to attempt to define a new value of this type of to attemp

 SVG_TRANSFORM_MATRIX A "matrix(...)" transformation.